Scale-invariant magnetic anisotropy in $\alpha$-RuCl$_3$: A quantum Monte Carlo study

-{\it Summary and interpretation.}--- We have investigated the behavior of the magnetotropic susceptibility, $k$, in a realistic magnetic model of $\alpha$-RuCl$_3$ in an external magnetic field.
+{\it Summary and interpretation.} We have investigated the behavior of the magnetotropic susceptibility, $k$, in a realistic magnetic model of $\alpha$-RuCl$_3$ in an external magnetic field.
 Employing approximation-free, auxiliary-field quantum Monte Carlo simulations, we have explored the rotational anisotropy of the free energy, highlighting the intricate relationship between temperature $T$, magnetic field $B$, and the unique scaling behavior of $k$.
-Our results show high- and low-temperature scaling behavior, $k=Tf(B/T)$, with distinct high- and low-temperature scaling functions, $f$.
-The low-temperature scaling is in quantitative agreement with the experimental data~\cite{Modic20} (Fig.~\ref{fig:MC-1}).
+Our results show, along with a well-defined scaling behavior at high temperatures, $k=Tf(B/T)$, an emergent scalinglike behavior at low temperatures, characterized by a different function, $f$.
+The low-temperature behavior is in quantitative agreement with the experimental data~\cite{Modic20} (Fig.~\ref{fig:MC-1}).
 The high-temperature scaling, which is inaccessible to experiments, is generic to all spin systems: when the thermal energy exceeds the magnetic exchange, spin systems behave as independent local moments.
-The low-temperature scaling, on the other hand, is unique to our model of $\alpha$-RuCl$_3$ and is not present for the un-frustrated XXZ model.
+The low-temperature behavior, on the other hand, is observed in our model of $\alpha$-RuCl$_3$ as well as in the Kitaev Hamiltonian and is not present for the unfrustrated XXZ model.

 The magnetotropic susceptibility relates to the fluctuations of the torque $ \frac{\partial F} {\partial \theta} = \mu_B \sum_{\ve{i}} \hat{t}_{\ve{i}} $ with $ \hat{t}_{\vec{i}} = ( \ve{e} \times \ve{B} ) \cdot \hat{g} \cdot \hat{\ve{S}}_{\ve{i} }$.
 A naive explanation for the emergence of scaling at low temperature would be proximity to a critical point at which long wave length fluctuations of the torque, $\hat{t}_{\ve{i}}$, become critical and dominate the value of $k$.
-In Fig.~\ref{fig:torque} we plot the real space fluctuations of $\hat{t}_{\ve{i}}$ both for the model of RuCl$_3$ at our lowest temperature and for the XXZ model.
-While torque fluctuations build up for XXZ model, they remain very short ranged for RuCl$_3$.
+In Fig.~\ref{fig:torque} we plot the real space fluctuations of $\hat{t}_{\ve{i}}$ both for the model of $\alpha$-RuCl$_3$ at our lowest temperature and for the XXZ model.
+While torque fluctuations build up for the XXZ model, they remain very short ranged for $\alpha$-RuCl$_3$ and for the Kitaev model \footnote{Note that at temperatures beyond the magnetic exchange, torque correlations vanish between any two distinct lattice sites.}.
 As a consequence, the low-temperature data collapse cannot be understood within a renormalization group approach in which scaling behavior stems from a low-energy effective theory in the vicinity of a critical point.